• Skip to primary navigation

 BitIRA

 BitIRA is a competitor to Bitcoin IRA and does basically the same thing - it allows you to invest in crypto in your IRA.
-The key difference is it allows you to hold slightly more coins and tokens, and they have a flat fee structure, versus Bitcoin IRA's percentage fee.
+The key difference is it allows you to hold slightly more coins and tokens, and they don't charge any setup or ongoing fees, versus Bitcoin IRA's high set up fee, and annual AUM fee.
+According to BitIRA, they charge a nominal fee on the spread when you place transactions.
+They have additional fees for special request, such as wire transfer fees or return check fees.

 Read our full BitIRA review here.